generaxion/axio-starter/README.md

 #### Scoping

-All Gutenberg and Classic Editor content should be inside container with class `.wysiwyg`.
+All Gutenberg and Classic Editor content should be inside container with class `.blocks`.
 You should scope the styles for this to focus on right elements.

 #### Margins and widths